 The Consumer Protection from Unfair Trading Regulations 2008 prohibit commercial practices that are unfair to you.
 If a trader misleads you or engages in an aggressive commercial practice and you make a decision that you would not otherwise have done then the trader may be in breach of the Regulations.
 For example, if a trader misleads you by claiming you are buying premium hardwood when you actually receive an inferior wood this may breach the Regulations.

-If you enter a contract because a trader misled you or because they used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
-The 'Misleading & aggressive practices: your right to redress' guide gives more information.
+If you enter a contract because a trader misled you or because they used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights of redress: the right to unwind the contract, the right to a discount and the right to damages.
+The 'Misleading & aggressive practices: rights of redress' guide gives more information.

 These rights are in addition to rights and remedies you have under the Consumer Rights Act 2015, which sets out what you are entitled to expect from fuel supplied by a trader.
 These are commonly referred to as your 'statutory rights'.
 The law also gives you remedies against the trader if they fail to meet your expectations.